In Focus: The Holocaust Through the VHEC Collection

 Rwandan Genocide: Acts of Rescue

 This activity encourages students to link their learning about rescue during the Holocaust to the Rwandan genocide.

 Shoes of Memory: Holocaust Ceramic Work by Jenny Stolzenberg

-The seventy pairs of ceramic shoes that make up the exhibition, echo the piles of shoes, clothing, hair, glasses and suitcases found in the warehouses of Auschwitz at liberation and evoke the memory those who perished.
+The seventy pairs of ceramic shoes that make up the Shoes of Memory exhibition echo the piles of shoes, clothing, hair, glasses and suitcases found in the warehouses of Auschwitz at liberation and evoke the memory of those who perished.
 Meticulously researched and rendered in clay, Stolzenberg’s shoes return a sense of identity to the victims of the Holocaust by rescuing the shoes from their anonymity in the piles at Auschwitz.
 The accompanying teachers’ guides link the artworks tot he Social Studies and Fine Arts curricula.

 Shanghai: A Refuge During the Holocaust

-Too Close To Home: Anti-Semitism and Fascism in Canada, 1930s-40s: An Artefact Folio
+Too Close to Home: Anti-Semitism and Fascism in Canada, 1930s & 1940s: An Artefact Folio

 Too Close to Home, an artefact folio and teacher’s guide, provides secondary school students and teachers with primary source materials from Canada in the 1930s and 1940s.
 These materials paint a picture of the times and address the issues of antisemitism, Fascism, Nazism and immigration in Canada during the Holocaust.